 - DHCP: Adopts the time zone of the DHCP server.
-The device must be connected to a DHCP server (v4 or v6) before you can select this option.
-If both versions are available, the device prefers IANA time zones over POSIX, and DHCPv4 over DHCPv6. - DHCPv4 uses Option 100 for POSIX time zones and Option 101 for IANA time zones. - DHCPv6 uses Option 41 for POSIX and Option 42 for IANA. - Manual: Select a time zone from the drop-down list.
+The device must be connected to a DHCP server before you can select this option. - Manual: Select a time zone from the drop-down list.

 The system uses the date and time settings in all recordings, logs, and system settings.